Have you heard of the fourth trimester?

 This three-month period refers to the baby’s first 90 days of life.
 Even though they’re out of the womb, they’re brand-new to this world and still getting accustomed to it.
 During this time, parents are encouraged to create a womb-like environment for their little one whenever possible.

 By simulating the womb, your infant receives signals that they’re safe and secure.
 This is especially desirable when it’s time for sleep.
 It will help calm fussiness, and often it lengthens the baby’s sleep duration, too.
-That’s what we call a win-win.
+That’s where a swaddle comes in.

 Keep reading to see our picks for the highest-rated swaddle blankets, get answers to your burning questions about swaddling, and learn step-by-step instructions so you can become a swaddling pro in no time.